OOPSpam/blog/_posts/2020-06-22-oopspam-supports-gravity-forms.md

 In addition to Gravity Forms integration, we added a setting "Consider short messages as spam".
 This allows messages with less than 20 characters to be considered as spam.

 > ℹ️ Since this release, we updated our plugin with the following changes:

-> - Contact Form 7, Ninja Forms, Gravity Forms support
+> - Contact Form 7, Ninja Forms, Gravity Forms, Elementor Forms support
 > - Sensitivity Level
 > - Country restriction
 > - Language restriction
 > - Ability restrict IP analyses
 > - and more

 ![OOPSpam Anti-Spam WordPress Plugin Settings](/blog/assets/posts/oopspam-plugin-settings.png  "OOPSpam Anti-Spam WordPress Plugin Settings")